rkalaniNV/Automodel/docs/guides/pipelining.md

 ## Conclusion

-AutoPipeline makes pipeline parallelism accessible and practical for training large language models.
-By abstracting the complexity of distributed training while providing flexibility where needed, it enables efficient scaling of model training across multiple GPUs.
+AutoPipeline and the functional API together provide a complete pipeline parallelism solution for both HuggingFace and custom models.
+AutoPipeline offers a high-level, optimized interface specifically for HuggingFace models, while the functional module provides modular, accessible building blocks for custom architectures.

 Key takeaways:
 - Pipeline parallelism enables training of models too large for a single GPU
-- AutoPipeline provides a simple API with powerful customization options
+- AutoPipeline provides a simple API for HuggingFace models with powerful customization options
+- The functional API offers modular components for implementing pipeline parallelism with any PyTorch model
-- Combine with other parallelization strategies for optimal performance
+- Both can be combined with other parallelization strategies for optimal performance
 - Use built-in monitoring tools to understand and optimize your pipeline

 For more examples and advanced usage patterns, see the [AutoPipeline examples](https://github.com/NVIDIA/NeMo-AutoModel/tree/main/examples/pipeline) in the NeMo AutoModel repository.